aupasana/vedanta/_cards_main_prereqs/04_vedanta.md

 link: classes/vedanta
 ---

-What is the upanishadic teaching?
-What does Adi Shankaracharya tell us?
+What is the upanishadic teaching explained by Adi Shankaracharya?

 - tattva bodha
 - vedanta sara